1VAC20-40-70. Applications for voter registration; affirmation of United States citizenship.

 1. Daytime telephone number;

-C. Middle name may be material to determining eligibility to vote.
-If the applicant does not include a middle name and does not indicate none, the registrar shall:
+D. Middle name may be material to determining eligibility to vote.
+If the applicant does not include a middle name the registrar shall:

 1. As far as practical, attempt to contact the applicant and obtain his middle name or lack thereof to determine if the application is complete.

-E. Persons identified as noncitizens in reports from the Department of Motor Vehicles or other state or federal government sources shall have the opportunity to affirm United States citizenship status using any approved voter registration application or other form containing the required affirmation.
+G. Persons identified as noncitizens in reports from the Department of Motor Vehicles shall have the opportunity to affirm United States citizenship status using any approved voter registration application or other form containing the required affirmation.
 The State Board of Elections shall automate the process for requesting affirmation of United States citizenship prior to cancellation.